No. 82; September 2016

 - Getting on the bus with a favorite playmate or carpooling with a friend can ease the daily transition from home to school.
-Identifying a buddy at school can also help decrease apprehension about being alone in the new setting.
+Identifying a buddy at school can also help decrease fear about being alone in the new setting.

 - Make the getting-ready-for-school ritual as stress-free as possible.
-For example, lay out all his notebooks and clothes the night before.
-Having the child help with school preparations (example, make his lunch) the night before can also reduce stress for everyone.
+For example, lay out all notebooks and clothes the night before.
+Having the child help with school preparations (example, make lunch) the night before can also reduce stress for everyone.

 What To Do If Your Child Has Difficulties:

 - If your child has significant difficulty with separation, consider staying for a portion of the first day or two.
 Discuss this plan with the teacher.
 As things become more comfortable, make your stay shorter, until eventually, you stay only long enough to help with settling school items, greeting the teacher, and then say goodbye.